gobitfly/beaconchain/v3/README.md

 You can deploy and run the service in either your personal environment or against the real staging environment

-To deploy it to your personal project, note that you must connect to your own database.
+To deploy it to your personal project, note that you must connect to your own database (`make cr-create-db`).
 Also note you must replace the project IDs and cloudsql instance parameters below with appropriate values.
 TODO: Update this when we have real personl environment setups via terraform going.

 ```